faithvoid/script.cortanachat/README.md

 ## To Do:
 - Add anti-spam functionality.
+  Try to keep messages within 512 bytes (iirc Xbox 360 messages work this way, with a 500 character limit with the first 12 characters being reserved for the Gamertag).
 - Integrate some sort of user authentication?
-- Add SSL?
+SSL?
 - Group chat support? (likely possible with one host as a message relay)
 - VoIP / voice chat? (most likely impossible)